edbit-dk/arpanet/README.md

-# WarGames Web
+# WarGames (ArpaNET)

-WarGames is a simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.
+WarGames (ArpaNET) is a simulation of a stylized ARPANET/USENET, circa 1985-1990, a transcontinental network operated by the US Military, stretching from US to UK and Norway by sattelite.